-People with I/DD who wish to enter the United States to visit on a variety of visas, to immigrate to live on their own or with their families, or to seek refuge or asylum should have the same opportunities as any other non-citizens.
+People with IDD who wish to enter the United States to visit on a variety of visas, to immigrate to live on their own or with their families, or to seek refuge or asylum should have the same opportunities as any other non-citizens.
 However, there are numerous roadblocks in their way despite the enthusiastic and successful efforts in the 1990's to ensure accommodations in the process for interviewing and testing for naturalization and for accommodations in administering the oath of allegiance.
 The rules prohibiting entry for people deemed to be at risk of becoming a "public charge" by using certain public benefits fall particularly harshly on people who need supports in their daily lives despite their contributions to their families and communities.
+Inhumane detention and deportation practices are traumatizing and unsafe.
+Such conditions can have life-long, disabling impacts on children subjected to them.
 Immigration and naturalization policies and rules must recognize the humanity of all persons who wish to enter the U.S. and provide for humane and fair opportunities.

-" Ensure that non-citizens with any type of disability have a fair opportunity to enter and reside legally in the United States and to become citizens, without unnecessary or discriminatory restrictions based on their disability, including those needing protection as refugees, asylees, and victims of human trafficking;
+- " Ensure that non-citizens with any type of disability have a fair opportunity to enter and reside legally in the United States and to become citizens, without unnecessary or discriminatory restrictions based on their disability, including those needing protection as refugees, asylees, and victims of human trafficking; - " Oppose the use of detention camps; - " Ensure that our constituents who are legal residents have access to essential supports and services, such as Supplemental Security Income (SSI), Supplemental Nutrition

-- " Ensure that our constituents who are legal residents have access to essential supports and services, such as Supplemental Security Income (SSI), Supplemental Nutrition Assistance Program (SNAP), and Medicaid, without impact on their current or future rights to travel, visas, residency, or citizenship; - " Ensure that individuals with disabilities who are facing deportation or other legal action are provided with legal representation, due process protections, and reasonable accommodations and that they are not unnecessarily detained and segregated in immigration facilities; - Ensure that children and adults with disabilities are not arbitrarily separated from their families before, during, or after proceedings to determine their or their family members' immigration status and that all efforts are made to keep family members together; and - " Pursue appropriate waivers of, or changes in, immigration law to allow for the active recruitment of qualified immigrants in order to bolster the direct support and other professional workforce.
+Assistance Program (SNAP), and Medicaid, without impact on their current or future rights to travel, visas, residency, or citizenship;

+- " Support the roll back or repeal of public charge, mixed-status family housing rules, and other regulations or policies that discriminate on the basis of national origin or on the basis of disability; - " Ensure that individuals with disabilities who are facing deportation or other legal action are provided with legal representation, due process protections, and reasonable accommodations and that they are not unnecessarily detained and segregated in immigration facilities; - " Ensure that children and adults are not arbitrarily separated from their families before, during, or after proceedings to determine their or their family members' immigration status and that all efforts are made to keep family members together; and - " Pursue appropriate waivers of, or changes in, immigration law to allow for the active recruitment of qualified immigrants in order to bolster the direct support and other professional workforce.